mecivil/fastapi_backend/README.txt

 main.py has all the crud operations get, post, put and delete request .
 It also includes a simple authentication which uses a token that lasts for 30 minutes

-the database.py file has motor mongodb client that links our backend with with a mongodb database that has url : mongodb://localhost:27017
+the database.py file has motor mongodb client that links our backend with with a mongodb database mongodb://localhost:27017

-model.py has schema model Todo from basemodel and User class used in authentication
+model.py has schema models Todo and NewUser from pydantic basemodel and User and Admin document models used in authentication

 to run the backend: